 Table of Contents

 Pea Protein on a Vegan Diet

 One of the challenges of following a vegan diet is getting enough protein, which is where pea protein can help.
-Legumes like peas are a great source of nutrients, plant compounds, and protein.
+Legumes, like peas, are a great source of nutrients, plant compounds, and protein.
 Pea protein is plant-based, and fiber and starch are removed from pea protein isolate, making it easily digestible and an excellent source of all the essential amino acids the human body needs.
-Nuzest’s pea protein also offers a natural source of vitamins and minerals, including iron.
-The fine powder is easy to flavor and mix, making it a simple and delicious addition to your vegan diet.
+Clean Lean Protein’s pea protein also offers a natural source of vitamins and minerals, including iron.
+The fine, smooth powder is easy to flavor and mix, making it a simple and delicious addition to your vegan diet.

 Pea Protein on a Vegetarian Diet

 The vegetarian diet has quickly become popular across the world, with studies estimating that vegetarians make up about 18% of the world’s population.5